reduxjs/react-redux/docs/api.md

 #### Remarks

-* Since it returns a higher-order component, it needs to be invoked two times.
+* Since `connectAdvanced` returns a higher-order component, it needs to be invoked two times.
 The first time with its arguments as described above, and a second time, with the component: `connectAdvanced(selectorFactory)(MyComponent)`.

-* It does not modify the passed React component.
+* `connectAdvanced` does not modify the passed React component.
 It returns a new, connected component, that you should use instead.

 <a id="connectAdvanced-examples"></a>
 #### Examples